sendgrid/sendgrid-java/USAGE.md

 * Send this to segment from an existing list
 * Don't send this in order to segment from your entire contactdb.

-Valid operators for creating and update depend on the type of the field you are segmenting:
+Valid operators for create and update depend on the type of the field you are segmenting:

 * **Dates:** "eq", "ne", "lt" (before), "gt" (after)
 * **Text:** "contains", "eq" (is - matches the full field), "ne" (is not - matches any field where the entire field is not the condition value)